 - WithinReach helped 40% of all people who enroll for the Basic Food program—more than any other DSHS community-based partner.

 - Communities are healthier and better protected from illness when more children are immunized against vaccine-preventable diseases.
 We successfully advocated for a change in the immunization exemption law for school and childcare entry.
 Under the new law, parents must talk to a medical provider before they can receive an immunization exemption for their child.

 - The pages of ParentHelp123.org are packed with information for families.
-Since 1997, 332,591 visitors have viewed 1.4 Million pages on this one-of-a-kind website.
+In the past 10 years, 586,177 visitors have viewed 1.24 Million pages on this one-of-a-kind website.
 That’s a lot of connections!